MarcASO1560/CHARLETACRAFT-XMAS-HARDCORE-2024/README.md

 ## 🤝 Community & Support 🤝

-🎅 Join our [Discord Server](#) to connect with players, get assistance, and participate in discussions. 🎅
+🎅 Join our [Discord Server](https://discord.gg/hrHBGrMJ) to connect with players and get assistance. 🎅

 ## 🎁 Get Involved 🎁